Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Carbohydrates

-But of all the nutrients, It appears that cancer loves to feed on simple carbohydrates the most.
-Hence, reducing the glucose in your diet is one mechanism to starve cancer cells while still fueling the rest of your body.
+But of all the nutrients, it appears that cancer loves to feed on simple carbohydrates the most.
+Hence, reducing the glucose in your diet is one mechanism for starving cancer cells while still fueling the rest of your body.

 While every cell in your body uses glucose, cancer cells use about 200 times as much as healthy cells.
 Many types of cancer cells have more insulin receptors than healthy cells, making them respond to anything that increases insulin.
 Glucose feeds several anabolic processes that are enhanced in cancer cells and are vital for their proliferation.